dallasread/lively-chat-support/readme.txt

 7. Schedule the hours you are available (pairs perfectly with our SMS Addon).

 == Feature Suggestions ==

 Here's some scheduled features to be added:

-* Automatic first message from agent
+* only allow self to be checked as initial agent
 * Detect which agents are online automatically
+* Don't require email address before starting a conversation.
 * Button for visitors to "Introduce Yourself"
-* Don't require email address before starting a conversation.
-* Deleting history in chatbox should keep the chatbox on page
-* GTalk integration
+* Automatic first message from agent
+* Have a peek at audio files playing for new messages, new visitors, etc. (esp cross-browser)
+* alert to repeat (say once every 10-20 seconds) until a reply is sent
+* Store Offline Mode form submissions

 == Changelog ==

+= 1.0.11 =
+* Chatbox visibility - an easy way to show Lively on certain pages - no shortcode necessary!
+* Flushing caches when changes are made (supports W3 Total Cache and WP Super Cache)
+* Deleting history in chatbox should keep the
+* Fixed a bug where quick, consecutive messages would fall through the cracks.
+* Caching support for Online/Offline/Hours features
+* Added Danish translation!

 = 1.0.10 =
 * menu item shows for all users, so agents don't have to be admins to chat.